singhrakeshgkp/spring_security/readme.md

     ```java
      httpSecurity.csrf(configurer->configurer.ignoringRequestMatchers("/test/**"));

-  - Following code will  disable the CSRF for certain pattern.
 ## 001 Security Basic
 <p>Authentication and Authorization are security that we apply on our applications.
 Authentication is used to identify who u are? and authorization is used to v</p>